Leo Koretz: Personal life

 Koretz married into a comfortable German Jewish family on January 30, 1906.
 Koretz and his wife, the former Mae Isabel Mayer, had a son, Mentor (later known as Red Kearns), and a daughter, Mari.

 Death

-Shortly after he was sent to the state prison in Joliet, the 45-year-old Koretz, who had been diabetic since 1919, died on January 8, 1925, of an apparent suicide when he deliberately ate an entire box of smuggled-in chocolates with the intention of triggering a fatal diabetic coma.
-Koretz was buried the following afternoon in a graveside service at Waldheim Cemetery Co. in Forest Park, Illinois.
+Shortly after he was sent to the state prison in Joliet, the 45-year-old Koretz, who had been diabetic since 1919, died on January 8, 1925.
+Sources vary on his cause of death: one reports that his death was an apparent suicide, in which he died immediately after eating an entire box of smuggled-in chocolates with the intention of triggering a fatal diabetic coma; another reports his death to have occurred after several days spent at the prison hospital, following an ongoing decline in his health, where his treatment had included injections of insulin in an effort to stay the disease.
+Koretz was buried the following afternoon in a Jewish graveside service at Waldheim Cemetery Co. in Forest Park, Illinois.